If you’re moving to Germany, how much do you actually know about your new home country? Here are some basic facts about life in Germany.

 Politics in Germany

 Unlike Britain and the US, the German political map features a range of parties in contention for power.
-The biggest are the Social Democrats (SPD) and the Christian Democratic Union (CDU), from the centre left and centre right respectively.
+The biggest are the Social Democrats (SPD) and the Christian Democratic Union (CDU), from the center-left and center-right respectively.
 There is also the influential Green party and a liberal party, the FDP, as well as a sizeable grouping on the far left and a smaller but more contentious far right grouping which advocates a return to Germany’s imperialist past and in some cases follows Nazi ideology.

 Berlin has been increasing in importance since it was restored to the status of national capital in 1999.
-It is characterised by a cosmopolitan mix of cultures and an extremely vibrant arts scene.
-A surplus of cheap housing left over from the communist era means that it is one of the cheapest cities to live in in Western Europe.
-Situated in the centre of the north German plain, it can be bitterly cold in winter and blisteringly hot in the summer, whilst it’s position at the centre of the two world wars and the cold war give it a fascinating history.
+It is characterized by a cosmopolitan mix of cultures and an extremely vibrant arts scene.
+A surplus of cheap housing left over from the communist era means that it is one of the cheapest cities to live in Western Europe.
+Situated in the center of the north German plain, it can be bitterly cold in winter and blisteringly hot in the summer, whilst it’s position at the center of the two world wars and the cold war give it a fascinating history.

 Frankfurt is Germany’s financial capital, home to the European Central Bank and some of the country’s largest companies.
 Despite being important in business, the city is not well known for its cultural sites.
 Frankfurt’s biggest draw is its international airport which is the largest in Germany and a hub for intercontinental flights.

-Cologne sits at the centre of a conurbation which runs the length of the river Rhine, from the industrial Ruhrland in the north to the former capital of Bonn in the south.
-Most famous for its gargantuan cathedral, it is a centre for tourists and a transfer point for anyone arriving from Belgium or the UK by train.
-It is close to other major cities such as Duesseldorf,Duisburg and Dortmund and has a decidedly different feel to other German cities.
+Cologne sits at the center of a conurbation that runs the length of the river Rhine, from the industrial Ruhrland in the north to the former capital of Bonn in the south.
+Most famous for its gargantuan cathedral, it is a center for tourists and a transfer point for anyone arriving from Belgium or the UK by train.
+It is close to other major cities such as Düsseldorf, Duisburg, and Dortmund and has a decidedly different feel to other German cities.

 Munich is the capital of Bavaria, the largest German Bundesland and in the eyes of Bavarians, a country in itself.
 Most famous for the football (soccer) team Bayern Munich, the city sits next to alpine foothills and is only an hour from the Austrian border.
 Bavarian dialect is often unintelligible to outsiders and the Bavarians are famed for their traditional conservative lifestyle.
 Bavaria is the home of Lederhosen and several types of sausage and every year Munich is filled by tourists attending the beer-fueled Oktoberfest.